Mr. Nice Guy (1997 film): Plot

-Television journalist Diana records footage of a cocaine deal gone wrong between the Italian mob and a street gang called The Demons.
-During the deal, mob boss Giancarlo kills the Demons' leader Grank and a gun fight ensues.
-Giancarlo spots Diana and her partner Richard and orders his gang to chase them.
-Richard is captured while Diana flees from the mobsters, bumping into TV chef Jackie, who helps her escape.
-During the chase, she accidentally switches the videotape of the drug trade with one of Jackie's cooking videos.
-Jackie brings the tape to his adoptive brother Romeo, a police officer.
-Romeo's children watch the video, unaware of what it is and that their father is investigating the mob.
+Giancarlo, the Italian mob's boss, discovers that his lover Tina is actually a mole for the Demons street gang, so he buries her alive at a mining site.
+Later, journalist Diana records footage of a cocaine deal between the mob and The Demons.
+During the deal, Giancarlo kills the Demons' leader Grank and a gun fight ensues.
+Giancarlo spots Diana and her partner Richard and orders the mob to chase them.
+Richard is captured while Diana flees, bumping into TV chef Jackie, who helps her escape.
+En route, she accidentally switches the videotape of the drug trade with one of Jackie's cooking videos.
+Jackie brings the tape to his adoptive brother, police officer Romeo.
+Romeo's children watch the video, unaware of what it is.
 The mob force Richard to give them Diana's address.
-They ambush Diana at her house and kidnap her when they realize the tapes were switched and Jackie has the tape they want.
+They ambush Diana at her house and kidnap her after realizing that Jackie has the tape they want.
 Diana escapes after creating a distraction in front of a crowd.

-The mob believes Jackie has the tape and follows him around, while some Demons follow them, hoping for a chance to kill some of the mobsters in retaliation for killing Grank.
-Jackie is forced to fend them off and run when they attack him at a benefit event he is hosting at the mall.
-Puzzled at the mobsters' actions, one of the Demons asks a mobster why they are chasing Jackie.
+The mob believes that Jackie has the tape and follows him around, while the Demons follow them, hoping for a chance to avenge Grank.
+Jackie is forced to fend them off and run when they attack him.
 Jackie learns why the mob is chasing him after Diana sneaks into his house searching for the tape.
-She is attacked by Jackie's friend Lakeisha, who thinks her an intruder, but Jackie intervenes.
-Diana begs for the tape, but Jackie is convinced that he does not have it.
-Before Diana can leave Jackie's apartment building, Giancarlo's henchmen show up, unaware that Demon members have been following them.
+Before Diana can leave, Giancarlo's henchmen show up.

-Jackie and the women escape from the roof just as the Demons throw grenades in Jackie's apartment, killing the mobsters and blowing up Jackie's apartment.
-The Demons realize afterwards that was Jackie's apartment, and how serious Giancarlo is about retrieving the videotape.
-They decide to exploit the situation in order to extort money from Giancarlo.
-They call Giancarlo to set up a meeting to trade the tape and the mob's stolen cocaine for a large sum of money.
-Everyone decides to stay at Lakeisha's home for safety, but the Demons soon find them.
-They kidnap Jackie's girlfriend Miki (Miki Lee) and give Jackie a cell phone, demanding that he give them the videotape in 12 hours.
+Jackie and the women escape just as the Demons blow up his apartment with grenades, killing the mobsters.
+The Demons later call Giancarlo to set up a meeting to trade the tape and the mob's stolen cocaine for a large sum of money.
+Everyone decides to stay at the home of Jackie's friend Lakeisha for safety, but the Demons soon find them.
+They kidnap Jackie's girlfriend Miki and give Jackie a cell phone, demanding that he give them the videotape in 12 hours.
 Jackie turns to Romeo for the police's help.
 The next day, Jackie goes to meet the Demons to trade in a decoy videotape, but no Demon meets Jackie in person.
-Instead, they frequently call him on his cell phone and make him go to various locations in the city.
+Instead, they frequently call him on his cell and make him go to various locations in the city.